In this article

 Why are cash flow forecasts usually wrong?

-They apply static collection-rate assumptions to aged receivables, ignoring real customer behavior like intent, promises-to-pay, and disputes.
+They apply static collection-rate assumptions to aged receivables, ignoring real customer behavior such as payment intent, promises-to-pay, and disputes.
+Because cash arrives based on behavior rather than due dates, a forecast built only on averages drifts away from reality.

 What is behavioral cash forecasting?

-A forecast built bottom-up from each invoice's live state, payment intent, dispute status, and customer history, rather than from historical averages.
+It is a forecast built bottom-up from each invoice's live state, payment intent, dispute status, and customer history, rather than from blended historical averages.
+Each invoice is weighted by its real likelihood and timing of payment.

 Why are promises-to-pay so important?

-They are the highest-signal indicator of when cash will arrive, yet most companies have no system to capture them.
-Monk logs them automatically.
+They are the highest-signal indicator of when cash will actually arrive, because they reflect a direct commitment from the customer.
+Most companies have no system to capture them consistently, so Monk logs them automatically from replies.

 How does Monk improve forecast accuracy?